For owners

 • Eyes:

-Rather small in proportion to size of skull, set well apart, showing no haw.
-Golden to brown in colour according to coat colour.
-Eye rims black except in livers.
+Relatively small in proportion to size of skull, set well apart and deep, showing no haw.
+Golden to brown in colour.
+Eye rims black.

 • Ears:

-Medium sized, triangular in shape, rounded at tip, pendant with front edge close to cheek, higher when alert.
+Medium sized, triangular in shape, rounded at tip, carried flat to skull and pendant, higher when alert.

 • Mouth:

-Teeth strong, with a perfect scissor bite, i.e. the upper teeth closely overlapping the lower teeth and set square to the jaw.
-Complete dentition.
+Teeth strong, with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
+Lips black.

 • Neck: